ess-community/aiml-blogs/content/posts/Intro-Diffusion-Models-part2/index.md

 In GenCast, the removal of noise is treated as a *continuous transformation* rather than a series of fixed denoising steps like in DDPMs[^Ho2020].
 This continuous transformation has a mathematical form called a <mark class="gray">*probability flow ordinary differential equation (ODE)*</mark>.
 It describes how a noisy sample changes smoothly as the noise level decreases, eventually becoming a clean and physically meaningful weather state.

 A useful fact -- *and the only one we need here* -- is that this probability flow ODE can be solved just like any other ODEs.
-GenCast uses a fast numerical method called DPMSolver++2S[^Lu2022] to perform this transformation efficiently.
+GenCast uses a fast numerical method called **DPMSolver++2S**[^Lu2022] to perform this transformation efficiently.
 The process is deterministic, requires only a small number of steps, and helps ensure forecasts evolve smoothly and stably over time.

-We'll leave the details for another article -- the key idea is that this ODE solver gives GenCast an efficient and accurate way to turn noise into realistic weather states.
+We'll save the details for another post -- the key idea is that this ODE solver enables GenCast to efficiently and accurately transform noise into realistic weather states.
-The benefits are straightforward:
+Its benefits include:
 - Smooth and stable forecast evolution
 - Fewer steps needed to refine each sample
 - Fast enough to run long forecasts